 While businesses struggle with whether they need to appoint a DPO and if so, how they do so.
 According to GDPR guidelines, a company may select as DPO: An existing employee, a new hire, or a contractor of the business.

 The person selected must have detailed knowledge and expertise in GDPR guidelines.
 However, there are still many aspects of GDPR that remain subject to interpretation and discussion as local supervisory authorities have been slow to issue their own definitions.
 It is likely that during the initial stages of GDPR compliance that the DPO is also responsible for making organizations GDPR compliant, and not just monitoring ongoing compliance.
 It is unlikely that a DPO can make the necessary decisions and recommendations regarding IT security infrastructure necessary to protect personal data without deep experience in the area.
 It is therefore necessary that the DPO has deep knowledge of information technology and especially cybersecurity.

 If your DPO has been selected from existing employees, you need to make sure there is no conflict of interest between his/her DPO duties and other job-related interests.

-What can the DPO be expected to be asked to do?
+What can the DPO be expected to do?

-Under Article 39 of the GDPR, the DPO can logically be expected to be asked to do such things as:
+Under Article 39 of the GDPR, the DPO can logically be expected to do such things as:

-- Working with the Data Controller and Data Processors to keep them informed and compliant with GDPR guidelines.
+- Work with the Data Controller and Data Processors to keep them informed and compliant with GDPR guidelines.

-- Working in harmony with other DPOs in EU states to monitor compliance with GDPR.
+- Work in harmony with other DPOs in EU states to monitor compliance with GDPR.

 The DPO will be the person from your business who contacts GDPR supervising authorities should the need arise in such instances as reporting breaches.